ssantee/fast-page/README.md

 When one of the functions is manually removed from [cdkoutputstack].template.json, the other function can be located by SAM CLI.

 https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk-testing.html

+Resolution: Add unique logical IDs to the functions in the CDK stack.